pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-clause-python3\.2-switch
 -----------------------------------
 Send clause at point to Python3.2 interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-clause-python3\.2-noswitch
 -------------------------------------
 Send clause at point to Python3.2 interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-clause-python3\.2-dedicated
 --------------------------------------
-Send clause at point to Python3.2 unique interpreter.
+Send clause at point to Python3.2 interpreter.

 py-execute-clause-python3\.2-dedicated-switch
 ---------------------------------------------
-Send clause at point to Python3.2 unique interpreter and switch to result.
+Send clause at point to Python3.2 interpreter.

 py-execute-block-or-clause-python
 ---------------------------------